OCI Photo Requirements 2026: Complete Specifications and Upload Guide

 Option 1: Photo Studio

-Visit a photo studio and specifically request: "I need two 51×51mm square photos with a white background for an OCI card application, plus a digital JPEG file under 500KB."
+Visit a photo studio and specifically request: "I need two 51×51mm square photos with a plain light-colored background (not white) for an OCI card application, plus a digital JPEG file under 200KB."

 Most studios know the 2×2 inch format because it matches the US passport specification.
 However, verify that the digital file is: